-Yup, it sounds like continuing the Witcher series and working on an animated movie aren't enough.
-Netflix has also given the green light to a prequel series exploring the origins of the first Witcher.
+Continuing the Witcher series and working on an animated movie aren't enough: Netflix has also given the green light to a prequel series exploring the origins of the first Witcher.

 Blood Origin recently cast Jodie Turner-Smith as its lead character Éile who has left her life as an elite warrior to become a traveling musician.

 This has been the toughest secret to keep!
 I've always wanted to dive deeper into the myth and lore of the Continent, and now fans will have a chance to explore it with @declandebarra in a prequel series, THE WITCHER: BLOOD ORIGIN.
 Elves, and enemies, and the end, oh my… https://t.co/SGzrf4WbxZJuly 27, 2020